murageh/save-progress/README.md

      > own save and clear functions.
 This is useful if you want to save the values to a database, or to a server, and probably clear them later.
 The functions will be called
      > every time the values are updated, or cleared, respectively.
-     >
-- The functions will be passed the values as an argument.
-Please note that this will short
-  > circuit the storage of the values in the local storage.
+     > - The functions will be passed the values as an argument.
+Please note that this will short-circuit the storage of the values in the local storage.
->    - If you want to maintain the default behavior while still carrying out your custom logic,
-       > set optional argument, `forceLocalActions = true`, or carry them inside your custom logic.
+>    - If you want to maintain the default behavior while still carrying out your custom logic, set optional argument, `forceLocalActions = true`, or carry them inside your custom logic.
 > 4. If you use TypeScript, or you like strict typing, you can explicitly declare the type of data the hook will accept and return.
 This is useful if you want to
      > have stricter control over your data.
-     > For example:
+However, the compiler will infer the type of the data automatically if you pass the initial values.
+Here's an example for manually declaring the type:

 > ```typescript
 > const [values, updateValues, deleteValues] = useFormProgress<{name: string, email: string}>({dataKey: 'user-form'});
 > ```